-Legal Times, in its issue on leading appellate lawyers, Legal Times said that [w]hen a major company needs to find a lawyer in a key case involving class certification, punitive damages, or arbitration, there's a good chance it will hire Evan Tager.
+In its issue on leading appellate lawyers, Legal Times said that [w]hen a major company needs to find a lawyer in a key case involving class certification, punitive damages, or arbitration, there's a good chance it will hire Evan Tager.
 In the past several years, the publication stated, Evan has become the go-to attorney in a growing number of cases that matter to big businesses across the United States.
 Evan has been listed as a leading lawyer for many years in Chambers USA, Legal 500, and Benchmark Litigation.
 He also has been named as a top lawyer repeatedly in The Washingtonian.
-The 2009 edition of Legal 500 described Evan as a professional and ethical thought leader who is responsive, committed to shared goals, and fair-minded.

 Evan has filed hundreds of briefs on issues of importance to the business community in the United States Supreme Court and in lower courts throughout the country.
 One of Evan’s clients told Chambers USA that, as a briefwriter, Evan deploys a grasp of language and argument that is a marvel to behold.Also according to Chambers USA, Evan is 'smart and adept,' he is praised by clients for his 'ability to focus on the details at the same time as keeping his eye on the bigger picture.'

-Over the course of his career, Evan has delivered 41 appellate arguments.
-He has argued cases in the US Supreme Court, the First, Second, Third, Fourth, Fifth, Sixth, Ninth, and Eleventh Circuits, the DC Court of Appeals, the California Court of Appeal, the Illinois Appellate Court, the Illinois Supreme Court, the Pennsylvania Superior Court, the Tennessee Court of Appeals, the Washington Supreme Court, the West Virginia Supreme Court of Appeals, and numerous state and federal trial courts.
+Over the course of his career, Evan has delivered 42 appellate arguments.
+He has argued cases in the US Supreme Court, the First, Second, Third, Fourth, Fifth, Sixth, Ninth, and Eleventh Circuits, the DC Court of Appeals, the California Court of Appeal, the Florida District Court of Appeal, the Illinois Appellate Court, the Illinois Supreme Court, the Pennsylvania Superior Court, the Tennessee Court of Appeals, the Washington Supreme Court, the West Virginia Supreme Court of Appeals, and numerous state and federal trial courts.